 State Route 7, or SR-7, is a state highway that runs from the Mexico-US border to Holtville, a total length of 6.7 miles used by travelers and commercial vehicles to enter Mexico from the I-8 coming from all over Greater Los Angeles and other city areas.
-Before the SR-7 merges with the main I-8, it has connections to SR-98 and a couple of different roads leading to and from major California turnpikes and interstate merges.
+Before the SR-7 merges with the main I-8, it has connections to SR-98 and several roads leading to and from major California turnpikes and interstate merges.

-When it comes to traffic, the United States has the busiest freeways globally, with more than 280 million vehicles traveling each year.
-With so much traffic on the roads, the country sees over 6 million traffic accidents annually.
+Regarding traffic, the United States has the busiest freeways globally, with more than 280 million vehicles traveling each year.
+With so much road traffic, the country sees over 6 million traffic accidents annually.

 The SR-7 poses a particular challenge for drivers as the route sees heavy commercial vehicle traffic with trucks heading to or coming from the country of Mexico.
 Since freeways have a higher speed limit, the SR-7 is no place for distracted driving, with even the slightest mistakes becoming costly.
 Besides distracted driving, DUI, driving on the wrong side of the road, and reckless driving can all prove fatal on the SR-7.